13 Shopify Competitors And Alternatives In 2025

 Price: Starts at $22,000 per year

-Designed for large businesses, Adobe Commerce offers unparalleled and premium performance.
+Designed for large businesses, Adobe Commerce delivers unparalleled performance.
 It allows you to create stunning websites and deliver engaging shopping experiences to all types of customers — from B2C and B2B to B2B2C.

 The platform is not just a flexible shopping cart system, but it also serves as a building block for growing your business.
 You can easily manage multiple sales channels and brands in more than 10 languages, expand into new countries, and add global currencies — all from a single platform.